 - Reporting and monitoring requirements

-Research application and approval procedure (PDF 553 kB) provides employees and visitors with consistent processes and accountabilities for the approval of research activities within TCHHS.
+Research approval procedure (PDF 272 kB) provides employees and visitors with consistent processes and accountabilities for the approval of research activities within TCHHS.

-Health Innovation, Investment and Research Office (HIIRO) is responsible for consultation, development and review of State-wide research ethics and research governance policies.
+Research Ethics and Governance is responsible for consultation, development and review of state-wide research ethics and research governance policies.

 Note: Having a HREC clearance letter does not allow you to commence a study on site.
 You will need an authorisation letter signed by the Health Service Chief Executive before you can commence research.

 Refer to Access to clinical health records for research and clinical audit procedure (PDF 282 kB) should clinical health records (electronic, paper based or hybrid) be sought by staff or researchers.

 It is the researchers responsibility to obtain the signatures via email from the Heads of Department in HHS in which the research is being undertaken

 Follow this diagram